markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 ## Reflection

-This was a dense lesson of concepts, many of which were probably challenging to understand.
-Because we're working in isolation on a minimal codebase, all of this work of creating branches and Git issues might seem like overkill.
-But using Git correctly will prepare you for collaborating with many developers on much larger projects.
+Congratulations on getting through a dense lesson of challenging concepts!
+Because we're working on such a minimal codebase, all of this work creating branches and Git issues might seem like overkill.
+But knowing how to use Git and GitHub correctly will enable you to collaborate with developers on large projects, which is a real-world skill that future employers will value highly.

-Before we proceed, let's go over some of the key concepts and big ideas we introduced in this lesson:
+Let's go over some of the key concepts and big ideas we introduced in this lesson:

-* We learned the difference between the **development** and **production** environments and how creating an isolated version of the codebase allows visitors to use the website and team members to update and/or fix the code simultaneously.
+* We learned the difference between **development** and **production** environments and how creating an isolated version of the codebase allows visitors to use the website and team members to update and/or fix the code simultaneously.

 * We created **feature branches** to allow versions of the development environment to coexist, letting team members work in isolation and ship features more quickly.
-This allows for parallel development, which increases the team's productivity and accountability—essential metrics for any enterprise.

-* We introduced the **README.md** file, which is a high-level introduction to your project repo facilitating quick reads by potential employers of your project's technical skill.
+* We introduced the **README.md** file, which is a high-level introduction to your project repo (that, incidentally, potential employers can read to get a sense of your technical wizardry).

-* We used Git operations to update the remote repo and local repos with `pull`, `push`, `fetch`, `branch`, `checkout`, and `merge`.
-A solid understanding of these operations to perform a proper Git workflow is crucial to collaborating on projects and is a key metric for employer-ready students.
+* We used `pull`, `push`, `fetch`, `branch`, `checkout`, and `merge` to update remote and local repos.
+A solid understanding of using these in a proper Git workflow is crucial to collaborating on projects and a key metric for employer-ready students.

-* We introduced a Git workflow process that emphasized the isolation of the production environment and allowed a development environment with working versions for feature enhancements.
-There are many Git workflow models including [Gitflow, a model that emphasizes the release cycle for updates.](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) These are normally in-team discussions with suggestions from the management team.
+* We introduced a Git workflow process that emphasized the isolation of the production environment and created a development environment with working versions for feature enhancements.
+There are many Git workflow models including [Gitflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), a model that emphasizes the release cycle for updates.

 * We created Git issues to help communicate the project to-do list to keep team members productive and organized in their workflows.

-Next, we'll apply this workflow to the rest of this project, starting with making Run Buddy version 2.0 fully  mobile-responsive in the next lesson.
+Next we'll apply this workflow to the rest of this project, starting with making Run Buddy version 2.0 fully  mobile-responsive in the next lesson.
 Run Buddy on my cell phone, here we come!

 ---
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.